How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 Here are 2 scenarios to consider:

 Scenario 1: Two people traveling together for 2 weeks in July visiting Munich and Nürnberg with several day trips.
-They’re traveling exclusively by train and will use public transit or regional trains almost every day.
+They’re traveling exclusively by train and will use city public transit or regional trains almost every day.
 They plan to take public transit to and from the airport.
 They also each have a cell phone with continuous connectivity (either through their service provider or a SIM card)

 In this case, the Deutschland-Ticket is most likely the best choice.